 Video technology has made substantial advancements in the past five years.
 Dropped video calls are becoming a thing of the past, which means that the feeling of being in the same room with the supervisor is now a (virtual) reality.
 Do you see what I did there?

-While these are great indicators of the potential for online supervision, perhaps the most important reason is the anecdotal evidence suggesting we are losing early career professionals before they even get started.
+While these are great indicators of the potential for tele-supervision, perhaps the most important reason is the anecdotal evidence suggesting we are losing early career professionals before they even get started.

 At Motivo, we often hear stories from pre-licensed therapists who tell us, “I was literally about to give up.
 It was just too hard, too expensive, too burdensome.”